• About

 If you liked this article and would like to support my work, please click the button above to donate a couple of bucks and buy me a coffee.
 The ad revenue that I receive on this website is minimal, so support from my readers enables me to keep creating content that you (hopefully!) love to read.

-Disclaimer: Travelling Jezebel uses affiliate links.
-This means that if you make a purchase on a recommended site then I will make a small commission at no extra cost to you.
+Disclaimer: This page contains affiliate links.
+If you make a purchase on a recommended site, I may earn a commission at no extra cost to you.

 I’ve never been to Bali but learned a lot from your article and lovely photos.
 Would love to visit the Ubud Monkey Forest!

-Thanks 🙂 yes, it’s amazing!
+Thanks š yes, it’s amazing!

 My bucket list destination!
 Very well written !
 Really helpful!
-Thank you❤️
+Thank youā¤ļø

 Thank you! <3